Lifestyle Lenses at NSEA

 Lens replacement surgery may coincide with cataract removal or occur solely to correct a refractive error.
 In either situation, the procedure involves one of a few different techniques.
 The method of lens replacement that will take place is discussed prior to surgery and all patient questions are answered.

 Cataract removal and lens replacement are outpatient procedures that are conducted with a local anesthetic.
 Medicated eye drops work very quickly to numb the nerve endings in the eye.
 A small device gently holds the eye open while the surgeon makes a tiny incision on the eye’s surface.
 Microsurgical instruments are used to remove the lens through this incision.
 The new lens is then inserted into the pocket.
 Many lens replacement procedures are conducted in less than an hour without any need for stitches to hold the new lens in place.
-When the lens is properly situated, the eye can close and will be bandaged for a period of approximately 24 hours.

 Will I see halos after having a lifestyle lens implanted?